nsrau/azure-docs.it-it/articles/azure-functions/functions-proxies.md

 >[!Note]
 >Se la funzione usa il livello di autorizzazione *function, admin o sys*, sarà necessario specificare il codice e il clientId in base all'URL della funzione originale.
-In questo caso il riferimento avrà un aspetto simile al seguente: `"backendurl": "https://localhost/api/httptriggerC#1?code=<keyvalue>&clientId=<keyname>"`Si consiglia di archiviare queste chiavi nelle [impostazioni dell'applicazione] e di farvi riferimento nei proxy.
-In questo modo si evita di archiviare i segreti nel codice sorgente.
+In this case the reference would look like: `"backendurl": "https://localhost/api/httptriggerC#1?code=<keyvalue>&clientId=<keyname>"` We recommend storing these keys in [application settings] and referencing those in your proxies.
+This avoids storing secrets in your source code.

 ### <a name="request-parameters"></a>Parametri di riferimento della richiesta